blbadger/blbadger.github.io/memory-models.md

 | - social sciences|      2|none  |      |acc   |↑  |0.4176|±  |0.0088|
 | - stem           |      2|none  |      |acc   |↑  |0.3444|±  |0.0083|

-Thus we see in general that there is no decrease and actually a small increase in benchmark metrics at this stage.
-But if we continue training, we find that there is indeed a substantial degradation in benchmark accuracy as shown below:
+But if we continue training, we find that there is indeed a degradation in benchmark accuracy as shown below:

 **Llama 3.2 (1B), trained for memory copy, 34k training steps**